-The following steps briefly describe the process to apply:
+The following steps briefly describe the process to apply.

-- Register for the online application process (SmartyGrants) available through the ORSR website, or log in to an existing account (https://orsr.smartygrants.com.au/applicant/login). - Complete the online application in full and submit before the closing time of the program.
-Late or incomplete applications may not be assessed.
+- Register for the online application process (SmartyGrants) available through the ORSR website, or log in to an existing account (https://orsr.smartygrants.com.au/applicant/login). - Complete the online application in full and submit prior to the closing time of the program.
+Any late or incomplete applications may not be assessed.

-If you find an error in your application after submitting it, you should notify ORSR immediately via email: ORSR.Grants@sa.gov.au, who will reopen your application to amend and resubmit.
+If you find an error in your application after submitting it, you should notify ORSR immediately via email: ORSR will reopen your application to amend and resubmit.